HenraL/Discord-Website-Uptime-Bot/README.md

 ---

 ## Configuration
-   -Discord Bot Token: Replace TOKEN in the status_bot.py files.
+   - Discord Bot Token: Replace TOKEN in the status_bot.py files.
-   -Channel ID: Replace CHANNEL_ID with the ID of your Discord channel.
+   - Channel ID: Replace CHANNEL_ID with the ID of your Discord channel.
-   -Website URL: Replace website_url with the URL to monitor.
+   - Website URL: Replace website_url with the URL to monitor.
-   -Expected Content: Replace EXPECTED_CONTENT with a keyword to verify operational status.
+   - Expected Content: Replace EXPECTED_CONTENT with a keyword to verify operational status.

 ## Running with Docker